ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

 245. ### You have been tasked with evaluating the performance of a binary classification model that you created.
      You need to choose evaluation metrics to achieve your goal.
-     Which of the following are the metrics you would choose
+     Which metrics you would choose

      The evaluation metrics available for binary classification models are: Accuracy, Precision, Recall, F1 Score, and AUC.
      Note: A very natural question is: ~Out of the individuals whom the model, how many were classified correctly (TP)?
 TM